 Applications must be received no later than August 4, 2014 and must include:

 a letter from the applicant, setting out his/her goals and objectives in pursuing further education, as well as the relevance of their study program to local government and/or rural communities; official transcripts of his/her high school marks (note: photocopies are acceptable provided that the photocopy includes the signature of a school or municipal official, along with that official’s confirmation that the photocopy is a true copy of the original); a brief resumé outlining employment experience, community involvement and volunteer activity, recreational and cultural pursuits, etc.; and written confirmation from the chief administrative officer of the local rural municipality, certifying that the applicant is a resident of the municipality.

-All applications will be reviewed by a committee comprised of AAMDC board members or their designates.
+All applications will be reviewed by a committee comprised of AAMDC board members, staff or their designates.
 The successful candidate will be selected based upon a combination of the following criteria:

 citizenship and community involvement academic performance individual letter of application

 The successful candidate will be awarded a cheque in the amount of $1,000 upon receipt of confirmation of registration at a recognized Alberta post-secondary institution.